tbrunz/pharo-support/README.md

 ### Pharo-Adjust-Cursor

-This script will edit the bash scripts that launch Pharo applications (i.e., `pharolauncher`, `pharoiot`, etc.) to either enable or disable enlarging the GUI pointer.
+This bash shell script edits Pharo shell scripts that launch Pharo applications (e.g., `pharolauncher`, `pharoiot`) to either enable or disable enlarging the GUI pointer.

-This is useful on Linux systems with a 4K hi-DPI screen, since currently Pharo can enlarge its fonts and other GUI features, but not the cursor.
+This is useful on Linux systems with a 4K hi-DPI screen, since currently Pharo can currently enlarge its fonts and other GUI features, but not the cursor.

-The cursor is enlarged by first setting an environment variable, `SQUEAK_FAKEBIGCURSOR`, to a non-zero value prior to running the application script (i.e., `pharo-launcher`, `pharo-ui`, etc.).
-This script achieves this by editing the app scripts to add an `env` prefix to the commands that launch a Pharo virtual machine.
+The cursor is enlarged by first setting an environment variable, `SQUEAK_FAKEBIGCURSOR`, to a non-zero value prior to running the startup command in Pharo application scripts such as `pharo-launcher`, `pharo-ui`, etc.  This is achieved by editing these app scripts to add an `env` prefix to the commands that invoke a virtual machine to load & run a Pharo image file.

-This script can edit the Pharo application scripts in both directions, to add the `env` prefix or remove it, depending on the option switch included on the command line.
-There are no side-effects if the same command is issued multiple times in a row.
-Each edit will create a backup file, with a name extension appended that reflects the script version backed up.
-Restoring a backup must be done manually.
+This script can edit the Pharo application scripts "in both directions"; that is, it can add the `env` prefix or remove it, depending on which option switch is included on the command line.
+Note that there are no side-effects if the same command is issued multiple times in a row.
+Each time a Pharo script is edited, a backup file will be created with a name extension appended that reflects the script type being backed up.
+(Other than re-running this script to reverse the editing action, any restoration such as reverting from a backup must be done manually.)

-If run in a Pharo application directory (such as `pharolauncher`), this script will edit the Pharo scripts in just that directory.
-If run in a directory that contains one or more Pharo app directories, it will search for and edit the scripts in each of them.
+If run in a Pharo application directory (such as `pharolauncher`), this script will only edit the Pharo scripts found in that directory.
+If run in a directory that itself contains one or more Pharo app directories, it will search for and edit the scripts in each of them.
 (If neither situation is met, it will complain, and will also complain if expected Pharo bash scripts aren't found.)

 As is typical with my scripts (and most bash scripts), adding the `-h` switch (or `--help`) will show the usage prompt, as will entering the command with no arguments.